openrocket/openrocket.github.io/_tutorials/motor_selection.md

 </li>

 <li markdown="1">
-  A search field for the motor list.
+  A `Search field` for the motor list.
 Often overlooked due to its placement below the list.
 Search terms will match any of the columns.
 </li>

 <li markdown="1">